Roxane Mesquida

-Roxane Mesquida (born 1 October 1981) is a French-American actress and model based in Los Angeles.
+Roxane Mesquida (born 1 October 1981) is a French actress and model based in Los Angeles.

 Mesquida grew up in Le Pradet, a little town located in southern France.
 Her mother, writer Françoise Mesquida, is French/Spanish and her father is Italian/American, but Mesquida never got to know him.
-Mesquida is fluent in English and French, and she speaks Spanish, Italian and German.
+Mesquida is fluent in English and French, and speaks Spanish, Italian and German.

 Acting career

 She was discovered at the age of 11, while walking on a road with her mom, by French director Manuel Pradal who was in the middle of the casting process for his movie Marie from the Bay of Angels (Marie Baie des Anges) at the time.
 She took part in the shooting during the summer after their encounter.

 In 1998, she also played opposite Isabelle Huppert in The School of Flesh (L'École de la Chair) by Benoît Jacquot.
 A few years later, she crossed paths with the renowned director who would make her well-known and, according to Roxane, who made her learn her craft: Catherine Breillat.
 First they collaborated in Fat Girl (À ma sœur !), then in Sex Is Comedy, and they worked together again in 2006's The Last Mistress, with Asia Argento.

 In 2006, Mesquida played alongside Vincent Cassel in Sheitan, by Kim Chapiron, after which she decided to move to the United States.
 She spent several months in New York, where she attended The Barrow Group with Anne Hathaway, then settled in Los Angeles.

 Mesquida then appeared in Kaboom by independent filmmaker Gregg Araki, as well as in Rubber by Quentin "Mr. Oizo" Dupieux.
 She also starred in Buck 65's music video "Paper Airplane", and in Gruff Rhys's, "Shark Ridden Waters".

 From 2011 to 2012, Mesquida played Béatrice, the sister of Louis Grimaldi (Hugo Becker) in the fifth season of the American teen drama television series Gossip Girl.
 She also starred in the New Zealand film The Most Fun You Can Have Dying by Kirstin Marcon, as well as Kiss of the Damned by Alexandra Cassavetes (the daughter of John Cassavetes), and Homesick by young independent filmmaker Frédéric Da.
 In 2012, she was cast in the Canadian action television series XIII: The Series, and appeared in Marilyn Manson's music video for "No Reflection".